 It’s our belief that as the need for personalisation grows, a consumer hunger will develop for niche marketplaces, micro-brands and tailored experiences; a trend that will allow smaller retailers to flourish as they set themselves apart by offering one-of-a-kind services and experiences.

 As a small business, you know your customers better than Amazon ever could.
 Now is the time to take advantage of that fact, with experiences that range from hand-written thank you notes for purchases to promotional gifts and responses on social media.
-The key should be customer relationship development that goes far beyond Amazon’s capabilities.
+Customer relationship development that goes far beyond Amazon’s capabilities should be key.

 Adjusting for New Consumer Expectations